Should immigrants be deported if they commit a serious crime?

 Let’s create a pathway for citizenship, and reform the system.
 We should get them a basic test that’s not hard for them to pass.

-Yes, as long as it is safe to return and they entered illegally.
+Yes, as long as it is safe for them to return to their country

 No, unless it is a very serious crime, and they are not yet US citizens